-For a discipline that claims to be a science, economists exhibit an astonishing lack of unanimity about even very basic things like government spending, monetary policy, interest rates, and so on.
-In comparison with true sciences like astronomy, medicine, and physics, to illustrate how fundamental is the disagreement about basic economic issues among economists, it is as if astronomers still disagreed about whether to adopt the geocentric or the heliocentric model of the universe, whether doctors still debated the merits of bleeding patients, or if the physicists and other scientists involved in the Apollo project to send an astronaut to the moon disagreed about the equations they should use to calculate the rocket’s trajectory to get it to the moon and back.
+For a field of study that claims to be a science, economists exhibit an astonishing lack of unanimity about even very basic things like government spending, monetary policy, interest rates, and so on.
+In comparison with true sciences like astronomy, medicine, and physics, to illustrate how fundamental is the disagreement about basic economic issues among economists, it is as if astronomers still disagreed about whether to adopt the geocentric or the heliocentric model of the universe, whether doctors still debated the merits of bleeding patients, or if the physicists and other scientists involved in the Apollo project to send an astronaut to the Moon disagreed about the equations they should use to calculate the rocket’s trajectory to get it to the Moon and back.
 Fortunately for the astronauts, there was no such disagreement among the scientists in whose hands they had placed their lives.

-But such confusion and disagreement on even basic issues or principles do exist in economics, and this has had very significant harmful effects on the lives of hundreds of millions of people in many countries, where government policies have been based on mistaken economic theories.
+But such confusion and disagreement on even basic issues or principles do exist in economics, and this has had very significant harmful effects on the lives of hundreds of millions of people in many different countries, where government policies have been based on mistaken economic theories.
 Although these failures are not as spectacular as a disintegrating space capsule or exploding rocket, they are nevertheless very real for those who must live with the consequences of economists’ mistaken beliefs, misguided advice, erroneous predictions, and irrational expectations.

 As [Friedrich] Hayek later admitted, the notions he referred to were taken for granted among Austrian School economists but were unfamiliar to the British economists, who treated continental [European] economics with the deepest suspicion.
 Indeed, many of the arguments Hayek assumed his British audience would understand were not available in English.

-Apart from the fact that, in spite of the brambly and highly misleading facade of mathematical precision they often present, most economic theories do a poor job of predicting economic variables and outcomes like the rate of inflation and employment, or total investment and output, or even whether these things will go up or down, the existence of such discord among economists about fundamental issues in their discipline is a sure sign that there is something wrong in their methodology, and that something is rotten in the kingdom of economics.
-These facts – the existence of widespread disagreement among economists about basic issues in their discipline, and the inability of their theories accurately to predict economic phenomena – should make economists humble and wary of making dogmatic pronouncements, especially when one considers that the lives of many millions of people may be affected by their counsels.
+Apart from the fact that, in spite of the brambly and highly misleading facade of mathematical precision they often present, most economic theories do a poor job of predicting economic variables and outcomes like the rate of inflation and employment, or total investment and output, or even whether these things will go up or down, the existence of such discord among economists about fundamental issues in their field of study is a sure sign that there is something wrong in their methodology, and that something is rotten in the kingdom of economics.
+These facts – the existence of widespread disagreement among economists about basic issues in their so-called science, and the inability of their theories accurately to predict economic phenomena – should make economists humble and wary of making dogmatic pronouncements, especially when one considers that the lives of many millions of people may be affected by their counsels.
 But instead, one finds the opposite, as adherents of competing economic schools denounce their rivals as fools or charlatans, while they confidently declare that they are the only possessors of truth in the domain of economic knowledge.
 Their behaviour only serves to illustrate the old adage that the greater a person’s ignorance, then the greater is one’s conceit, and consequently there is no greater fool than an ignorant fool.

 What, then, is the fundamental error that lies at the heart of economics?

 Before we answer this question, let us consider the history of some other fields of study.
-Physics did not make progress until it abandoned the formerly dominant Aristotelian method of studying natural phenomena, which consisted of reasoning about these phenomena based on very limited and unsystematic observations; likewise, medicine first had to abandon the medieval four humours theory of the human body and instead examine how the human body actually functions before it was able to make progress; and, as is well known, astronomers had to discard the dominant Ptolemaic theory of the Heavens before they could embark on the long road that has led them to the present state of cosmological knowledge.
+Physics did not make progress until it abandoned the formerly dominant Aristotelian method of studying natural phenomena, which consisted of reasoning about these phenomena based on very limited and unsystematic observations; likewise, medicine first had to abandon the medieval four humours theory of the human body and instead examine how the human body actually functions before it was able to make progress; and, as is well known, astronomers had to discard the dominant Ptolemaic theory of the heavens before they could embark on the long road that has led them to the present state of cosmological knowledge.

 As I have stated elsewhere, the economists’ principle error is the belief that human beings are rational creatures.
 It is this belief that is primarily responsible for both the wealth of errors that are to be found in economic theories and predictions, as well as the profound disagreement that exists between competing theories like Keynesianism, monetarism, and laissez-faire capitalism.
 In comparative terms, the study of economics is still mired in the state in which astronomy was in during the sixteenth and seventeenth centuries, when the controversy between the geocentric and heliocentric models of the solar system had yet to be decided, or the state that medicine was in when doctors still bled their patients.

 Although the assumption of rationality is the main source of error in economics, it is by no means the only mistaken theory, assumption, or procedure that is held, made, or used by economists.
 Modern-day economists have larded their discipline with a profusion of complicated mathematical models and techniques, naively believing that these mathematical complications, which render their formulas and papers unintelligible to non-economists, somehow increase the likelihood that their theorems, laws, formulas, and predictions will be true.
 But mere mathematical complexity or logical consistency is not sufficient, in and of itself, to ensure truth, especially when one’s work is based on a false premise like the premise that human beings are rational creatures.
-In many ways, the economists’ use of complex mathematics to describe human behaviour is like a person who uses an ax to cut a piece of string, or a chain saw to cut a twig.
+In many ways, the economists’ use of complex mathematics in their attempts to describe and understand human behaviour is like a person who uses an ax to cut a piece of string, or a chain saw to cut a twig.

 What we have in place is systematic industrial malfunction abetted by theoretical apologies offered by economists, few of whom have stood in the desolation of a desertified ex-forest, few of whom have run a business, met a payroll, or tried to apply their own theories to everyday life.
 This massive failure of economics was attacked most pointedly by Nobel Prize-winning economist Wassily Leontief, who once analyzed the contents of the American Economic Review and found that only 1 percent of the articles represented studies based on data the author [of the article] participated in gathering.
 Half of the studies were mathematical models based on no data whatsoever.
 In the journal Science, Leontief wrote, “Year after year economic theorists continue to produce scores of mathematical models and to explore in great detail their formal properties; and the econometricians fit algebraic functions of all possible shapes to essentially the same sets of data without being able to advance, in any perceptible way, a systemic understanding of the structure and the operations of a real economic system.